The Roberts Family

 .

 Your shortest route to the top is probably to follow this track.
 But I do not recommend it.
-The path is steep, and it only goes as high as ‘Claire’s Ring’: the picturesque stand of trees visible for miles on the southeast flank of the hill.
+The path is steep, and it only goes as high as 'Claire's Ring': the picturesque stand of trees visible for miles on the south-east flank of the hill.
 And from there it is a hard slog through heather and whinberries to the top.
 My recommendation it to give up on a full-frontal assault, and instead opt for a stealth attack from the rear.
 So we will now walk around the west side of the hill then around to its north.

 At the wind turbine, go left along the tarmac lane.
 At the next junction, with an information panel on the right and a lane going downhill to the left towards the A488, keep straight on round the hill.
 In a while there is another information panel, the tarmac lane goes down left to The Hollies, and a deeply rutted, unsurfaced track goes right and gently upwards towards the back of the hill.
 Follow this track upwards until you reach its highest point, then turn 90 degrees right on to another vehicle track that follows the fence and winds around the back of the hill.